 The Auctioneers Act requires that auctions are only carried out by registered auctioneers.

 The Consumer Guarantees Act and the Fair Trading Act both apply to auctions where the seller is a professional trader.
 Notice of the terms of the auction must state whether the seller is a professional trader.

-Auction goods bought from private sellers aren’t covered by these Acts but they may be covered by the Sale of Goods Act, which requires products to be of merchantable quality.
+Auction goods bought from private sellers aren’t covered by these Acts but they may be covered by the Contract and Commercial Law Act, which requires products to be of merchantable quality.
 However, auction houses can opt out of that law (and usually do).

 Goods bought from online auction sites like Trade Me are also covered by the Consumer Guarantees Act and Fair Trading Act (although they’re not covered by the Auctioneers Act so don’t have to be carried out by a registered auctioneer).

 Under the Electricity Act 1992 and its regulations, electrical appliances for sale must be safe.
 This law applies to every way of selling an electrical appliance, even your neighbour's garage sale.